64kramsystem/personal_notes/topics/virtualization.md

 ### Floppy

+WATCH OUT!
+When installing a program from multiple floppies, try to copy all of their content to a single dir, and install from there; some installers support this.

 IMGs can be mounted via `IMGMOUNT` command; multiple images can be mounted (only via command), and swapped via key binding:

 ```sh